ocf/ocfweb/ocfweb/docs/docs/staff/backend/backups.md

 1. Download all the backup pieces from Box.com.
-This is generally easiest with a command line tool like `cadaver`, which can just use a `mget *` to download all the files (albiet sequentially).
+This is generally easiest with a command line tool like `cadaver`, which can just use a `mget *` to download all the files (albeit sequentially).
 If more speed is needed, open multiple `cadaver` connections and download multiple groups of files at once.

 2. Put together all the backup pieces into a single file.
 This can be done by